dss-neto/etch-a-sketch/README.md

-# etch-a-sketch
+# Project: Etch A Sketch

+A project based on the [toy](https://en.wikipedia.org/wiki/Etch_A_Sketch) that goes by the same name.
+Part of [The Odin Project's](https://www.theodinproject.com) curriculum.

+## Description

-A project that consists of a grid of divs, which have their colors changed once they are hovered by the mouse.
+This project consists in a grid (made with Flexbox though) of divs, which, once the mouse hovers, may have their colors changed.

-Also there was a challenge surrounding this, which involved not changing the HTML nor CSS internally, only externally through JavaScript.
+There was a challenge surrounding this, which involved not changing the HTML nor CSS internally, only externally through JavaScript.